tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 with contributions by:
 - [Tendai Mbwanda](tendai.mbwanda@student.tudelft.nl)

-and with additional suggestions and feedback by Camilo León-Sánchez (TU Delft), Claus Nagel and Zhihang Yao (Virtual City Systems GmbH).
+and with additional suggestions and feedback by Camilo León-Sánchez (TU Delft), Claus Nagel and Zhihang Yao (VirtualCitySystems GmbH).

 # Future

 Besides further testing and debugging, there are a number of improvements that we are thinking of, such as:
 - Support for appearances (at least for X3D Materials, if possible)
-- Support of ADEs (e.g. the Energy ADE, to start with) (Currently being investigated in an on-going [MSc Geomatics thesis at TU Delft](https://3d.bk.tudelft.nl/education/#theses))
+- Support of ADEs (e.g. the Energy ADE, to start with) (Preliminary work  carried out in a [MSc Geomatics thesis at TU Delft](https://repository.tudelft.nl/islandora/object/uuid%3A6786ac5c-b61d-4e17-8501-e3cf2c7a9577))
 - Testing and initial support for the 3DCityDB v.
 5.0 (and therefore CityGML 3.0)
 - ...the sky is the limit...